gflohr/qgoda-site/en/docs/listings.md

 Listings are created by the template functions `list()` or `listPosts()`.

 [% WRAPPER components/infobox.html
-           type='info' title='These Instructions Are For the Template Toolkit!' %]
+           type="info" title="These Instructions Are For the Template Toolkit!" %]
     The instructions given here assume that you use the template toolkit as the main template processor.
 If you are using another template processor, please refer to the respective documentation.